MaimounaM/itws2110-course/project/README.md

 third-party logins, mobile apps, AI features.
 If your idea needs one of those to make sense, pick a different idea.

+Students must use the technologies covered in detail in the labs and homework, including **Tailwind CSS for styling, React for the front end, and Laravel for the API**.
-The stack is the course stack: Laravel API, React front end, MySQL, Docker Compose, PHPUnit and Playwright, deployed to the cloud provider we use in week 13.
+The course stack also includes MySQL, Docker Compose, PHPUnit, and Playwright, deployed to the cloud provider we use in week 13.
 You may not substitute.

 ## Docker and tests are not optional parts